banyar-shin/banyar-shin/README.md

 - 👋 Hello, I’m Banyar.
-- 👀 I’m interested in front-end and app development right now.
+- 👀 I’m interested in full-stack development right now, particularly the back-end side.
 - 🌱 I’m currently in my junior year as a Computer Science major at San Jose State University.
-- 💞️ I’m looking to work on open-source projects, as I would like more project experience.
+- 💞️ I’m working on side projects, as I would like to build more project experience.
-- 📫 How to reach me: contact me through email, banyar.minshin@gmail.com!
+- 📫 How to reach me: contact me through my linkedin or my email!

 <!---
 banrawr/banrawr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.